Starnodes2024/ComfyUI_StarNodes/README.md

 - ⭐ StarSampler FLUX: Specialized sampler for Flux models with model and conditioning passthroughs
 - ⭐ Detail Star Daemon: Enhances image details, compatible with Flux and all SD Models (Adapted from [original sources](https://github.com/muerrilla/sd-webui-detail-daemon))
 - ⭐ Star FluxFill Inpainter 🆕: Specialized inpainting node for Flux models with optimized conditioning and noise mask handling
+- ⭐ Star 3 LoRAs 🆕: Applies up to three LoRAs simultaneously to a model with individual weight controls for each.
+NEW!

 ### Starter Nodes
 - ⭐ SD(XL) Starter: Loads checkpoint with CLIP and VAE, creates empty latent with customizable resolution